adulau/the-art-of-pivoting/book/README.md

 > :brain: If you design a Threat Intelligence database or storage model, be sure to include a schema that accommodates a diverse array of data points, including those categorized as weak data points (e.g., MMH3, MD5, cookie names).
 A robust model must treat all data points as correlatable objects, ensuring that initial investigations can effectively use high-volume, low-cost signals for breadth pivoting before confirming connections with high-fidelity, strong data points.

+## The Value of Uncommon Data Points

+Uncommon data points, which you define as data points that fall outside the traditional set (IPs, domains, file hashes), are extremely interesting and valuable in the Cyber Threat Intelligence (CTI) process because they exploit **two key operational weaknesses of threat actors: neglect and reuse**.

+### Mindset Shift: From Perfection to Pragmatism

+The traditional CTI process often focuses on strong data points (e.g., high-entropy unique hashes) that promise low false positives.
+However, this perspective is sometimes clouded by rigid models or legacy practices.

+- Challenging Assumptions: We must reconsider our reliance on models like the Pyramid of Pain and critically assess how difficult it truly is for adversaries to alter high-value indicators.
+Do threat actors always realize which traces they leave behind, and can they accurately gauge the intelligence value of what they expose?
+- The Power of Outliers: A successful pivot often comes from focusing on outliers and overlooked data points.
+These artifacts are often simple, easy to extract, and offer a low-cost way to establish correlation.
+- Imperfect is Not Useless: Even outdated or colliding indicators can still provide valuable correlations.
+The flaw of the indicator is irrelevant if the adversary neglects to change it.

+#### Why Uncommon Data Points Are Effective

+Uncommon data points are effective precisely because threat actors do not consider them meaningful intelligence artifacts.
+This neglect turns them into silent, high-utility fingerprints.

+- Neglected Fingerprints: When threat actors copy the same web assets across phishing kits, darknet storefronts, or operational panels, they rarely think to modify innocuous files like favicons.
+A simple MurmurHash3 on a favicon enables quick hash-based pivoting to uncover related infrastructure, such as Tor hidden services exposed on the clear web.
+- Operational Reuse: Simplicity and operational efficiency often lead to the reuse of metadata or infrastructure-specific artifacts.
+   - HTTP Header Hashing (HHHash)[^hhhash]: HTTP (version 1) response headers can act as subtle fingerprints for linking threat infrastructure.
+   - Cookie Names: Custom or reused cookie names can serve as low-noise data points for linking attacker-controlled web infrastructure.
+   - Embedded Analytics: Despite the assumption that threat actors avoid including labels that could link their infrastructure , services like Google Analytics tracking codes are often reused across multiple malicious sites, revealing unexpected and meaningful correlations.
+- Visual and Structural Clues: Non-traditional image and structure analysis introduces entirely new pivot points:
+   - Structural Hashing: The `dom-hash` algorithm clusters Tor Hidden Services based on simple HTML structure, yielding excellent results in structural similarity detection.
+   - Extracted Data: QR codes are increasingly seen on social networks and ransomware negotiation pages, providing embedded data points.
+Barcodes have proven to be valuable correlation points in social media and data leaks.
+   - Vision Models: Vision-language models can automatically generate descriptions of collected images (e.g., from social networks or screenshots), allowing investigators to correlate on terms, keywords, or objects identified in the images.

+#### The Power of Composite Correlation

+The real strength of uncommon data points lies in composite correlation, their ability to connect elements when strong indicators fail.

+- A single weak data point may be noisy, but when combined with others, it creates a unique, high-confidence cluster.
+For example, a Google Analytics ID alone may not prove attribution, but when combined with a specific favicon hash or dom-hash, they help cluster infrastructure belonging to the same threat actor.
+- This approach is key to pivoting, which is the investigative action of moving from one known data point to another to expand knowledge about a threat.
+It transforms isolated observations into a growing graph of related data points.

+By expanding our collection to include these unconventional data points, we can achieve deeper insights and better threat discovery.

 ## Origin of the Book

 This book began life as a presentation at the [2025 FIRST Cyber Threat Intelligence Conference](https://www.first.org/conference/firstcti25/program#pThe-Art-of-Pivoting-How-You-Can-Discover-More-from-Adversaries-with-Existing-Inf) held in Berlin (April 21-23, 2025).
 From the plenary stage, the theme “The Art of Pivoting” resonated with analysts, threat-intelligence practitioners, and incident-response teams alike: how to discover more from adversaries using existing information.
 Inspired by the lively exchange of ideas and the collaborative spirit of the conference, the authors decided to expand the talk into a full-length guide.